alexch/codelikethis/public/projects/pomodoro.md

 Build a single-page app that counts down from 25 minutes and makes audible and visual alerts when the time elapses.

-Clone the your repository from the GitHub classroom.
+Clone the your repository created by the GitHub classroom link.
 The tests use the [Cypress Mock Clock](https://docs.cypress.io/guides/guides/stubs-spies-and-clocks.html#Clock) to control time during test runs.

 ## Wireframes